top of page

 Why do I sell my puppies under Contracts?

 To put it simply, placing pups under puppy sale contracts is the only way we can legally protect the welfare of our pups, our bloodlines and our exclusive Lykos breeding program.
-We never aim for it to sound controlling or clinical, but it is the most responsible thing a breeder can do if they are serious about their dogs and what happens to them.
+We never aim for it to sound controlling or clinical, but it is the most responsible thing a breeder can do if they are serious about their dogs, bloodlines and what happens to them.

 If an owner is unable to keep their puppy, we will find it another home or the puppy must be returned to us to find it the best and most suitable home.